kbridson/rails-demos-and-deets-2021-test/demo-04-rails-static-pages.md

 In this demonstration, I will show how to create mostly static webpages in Rails.
 I will continue to work on the _QuizMe_ project from the previous demos.
 Specifically, I will be making this [welcome page]({{ site.baseurl }}/resources/welcome-page.png).

-This and all future demos will assume you are starting in the workspace folder on your virtual machine.

 ## 1. Adding a New Page

-Based on the MVC model, there are three things needed to setup a page in a Rails project.
-You need a controller action (a function inside a controller file) which renders a html.erb view file containing the html code for the page.
-You also need a route in the routes.rb file which links the URL for the page with the controller action.
+Based on the Rails MVC model, there are three things needed to set up a page in a Rails project.
+You need (1) a controller action (a public method inside a controller class) which renders (2) an `html.erb` view file containing the html code for the page.
+You also need (3) a route in the `routes.rb` file which links the URL for the page with the controller action.

-1. Create the controller and controller action and template view file using the following command:
+1. Generate the controller class, a controller action inside that class, and a template view file by entering the following command:

+    ```bash
-    `rails g controller StaticPages welcome`
+    rails g controller StaticPages welcome
+    ```

-    You should see the files `app/controllers/static_pages_controller.rb`, `app/views/static_pages/welcome.html.erb` have been created along with some other files we will use later.
+    You should see that the files `app/controllers/static_pages_controller.rb` and `app/views/static_pages/welcome.html.erb` have been created, along with some other files we will use later.

-1. Looking at the `app/controllers/static_pages_controller.rb` file, a function, `welcome`, has been created but it is empty.
-Modify the generated controller action to explicitly render the `welcome.html.erb` view by adding a `respond_to` block with a `render` statement to match:
+1. Looking at the `app/controllers/static_pages_controller.rb` file, a method `welcome` has been created, but it is empty.
+Modify this method to explicitly render the `welcome.html.erb` view by adding a `respond_to` block with a `render` statement to match:

     ```ruby
     def welcome